AlexRmlt/ethicbot-rasa/data/nlu.md

 - [9](quantity)

 ## intent:stakeholder
+- Moreover there is [an innocent third person](stakeholder) the guard threatens to kill if I do not obey his order to pull the chair
+- [My son](stakeholder) ist about to be hung by a sadistic guard and he wants me to pull the chair from underneath his feet.
+- [I](stakeholder) am an inmate in a concentration camp
+- The guard threatens to kill [an innocent inmate](stakeholder) if Nicki refuses to pull the chair
+- [Nicki's son](stakeholder) is about to be hung by a sadistic guard, who wants him to pull the chair from underneath his son's feet.
+- [A person](stakeholder) is captivated as an inmate in a concentration camp.
 - [The druggist](stakeholder) is involved, who is selling the cure for ten times the amount it cost him to make it
 - [Vivian's partner](stakeholder) wants to get a cure for the disease that has been invented by one druggist who lives fairly close
 - [Someone](stakeholder) is dying from a rare disease